Simple WebGL Sample Workflow#

 Tip

 For the fastest way to get a server running, try the LÖVR sample: a lightweight VR framework ideal for testing your CloudXR.js client setup.
-For setup commands, see Quick Start Guide and End-to-End Example.
+For setup commands, refer to Quick Start Guide and End-to-End Example.

 Validation Flow#